Bella Donna (album): Release

 On her Enchanted boxed set release in 1998, remastered versions of some Bella Donna tracks ran noticeably longer in some instances, notably "Leather and Lace".
 Video footage of the album sessions can be found on the DVD portion of Nicks' retrospective release Crystal Visions – The Very Best of Stevie Nicks (2007).

-Rhino released and expanded, three-disc version of Bella Donna on November 4, 2016.
+Rhino released an expanded, three-disc version of Bella Donna on November 4, 2016.
 The first disc is the remastered original album.
-The second disc includes outtakes, alternative versions, demos and more.
+The second disc includes outtakes, alternative versions, demos, and material released on soundtracks.
 The third disc consists of live tracks from Nicks' "White Wing Dove" tour 1981, recorded at the Fox Wilshire Theatre in Los Angeles, California on December 13, 1981.